Most up and over garage doors have a standard cylinder lock or frame bolts built into their handles.

 The Bulldog GD400 mounts to the door via four blind bolts, but you will need to drill/chisel a hole in the ground big enough for the lock tube then cement it back in place.

-Asec’s AS1997 solution is fairly simple, if time consuming to install.
+Alec’s AS1997 solution is fairly simple if time-consuming to install.

 Each bolt mechanism is secured to the door by bolts, and holes must be drilled in the door frame to accommodate the lock bolts.

 Why are the benefits of a garage door defender?

 Unfortunately, there’s no perfect security solution.
 If a professional (hate to use the word, but it fits) wants to break in – they will.